MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-adding-controls-to-a-document-at-run-time-in-a-vsto-add-in.md

 -   Providing a user interface (UI) to add controls to the document.

--   Adding controls to the document at run time.
+-   Adding controls to the document at runtime.

 -   Removing controls from the document.